NYU-CDS-Capstone-Project/Mining-Fashion-Using-An-End-to-End-Deep-Learning-Aproach/README.md

 ## Dataset
-The PASCAL Visual Object Classification (PASCAL VOC) dataset is a well-known dataset for object detection, classification, segmentation of objects.
-There are around 10 000 images for training and validation containing bounding boxes with objects with 20 categories.
-And we plan to filter indoor furnitures as our targed classes for Country Living Magazine (Heast).
+The Open Images Dataset is a well-known dataset for object detection, classification, segmentation of objects.
+The newest version V4 is realeased on 30th April 2018 with 15.4M bounding-boxes for 600 categories on 1.9M images, making it the largest existing dataset with object location annotations.
+And we plan to filter handbag images as our targed classes for Heast fashion magazines.

 ## Algorithms
 We will try several state-of-the art of object detection models including but not limited to: